mjambon/recipes/endurance-gel/README.md

 * approximate fructose:glucose ratio: 1:5
 * approximate potassium:sodium ratio: 1:4

-For 10 servings of 30 mL each:
+For 10 servings of 30 mL each corresponding to standard gel packets:

 * 150 mL caramel sauce (high-fructose corn syrup with about 40 mg of sodium per 15 mL; Ghirardelli or Torani)